HighProxies secure DNS guide

 3

-Go to Settings > Network & Internet > Private DNS.
-Select “Private DNS provider hostname” and enter the hostname (e.g., paris20-dns.highproxies.com).
+Open Settings > Network & Internet > Private DNS.
+Select Private DNS provider hostname and enter the matching HighProxies hostname, such as paris20-dns.highproxies.com.

-Google Chrome (DoH)
+Google Chrome DoH

-Linux (DoT)
+Linux DoT

 Global Secure DNS Endpoints

-highproxies global secure dns network map
+highproxies global secure dns endpoint network map

 NL